MIACollaborative/time-fit/README.md

 # TimeFit

-A compact framework for constructing time-based Just-In-Time Adaptive Interventions that utilizes Fitbit data for intervention adaptation.
+A compact framework for constructing time-based Just-In-Time Adaptive Interventions (JITAIs) that utilizes Fitbit data for intervention adaptation.

 Note: This project is currently undergoing refactoring.
 A new release with demonstration application examples will be created when this is done.